Is the Bible True?

 Likewise, Jesus told his disciples: “Blessed are your eyes for they see, and your ears for they hear; for assuredly, I say to you that many [Old Testament] prophets and righteous men desired to see what you see, and did not see it, and to hear what you hear, and did not hear it” (Matt.
 13:16-17).

 While many of the Old Testament prophets (like Daniel) did not always understand what they were prophesying about, the things they said lined up perfectly with what the later prophets and apostles said!
-This kind of unity, consistency and harmony—which is seen throughout the Bible—is nothing short of supernatural!
+This kind of unity, consistency and harmony—which is seen throughout the entire Bible—is nothing short of supernatural!

 Scripture Changes Lives